 Is the MOST HIGH TECH OFFICE the best?
 Not necessarily.

-So how do you know if what you need is REALLY NECESSARY?
+So how do you know if what you need is really necessary?
 You don’t; but you can ask your dentist to explain what is needed and why things are needed, or many dentists nowadays have intraoral cameras or other tools that can show you what is going on in your mouth.
+Also, with Yelp and other review sources, you can probably read if other people are having similar experiences.

 AFFORDABLE DENTAL INSURANCE PLANS